nicholas-long/kb/hacking/to-try-list.md

 - installs
 - plugins/modules/extensions/addons/themes
   - upload with malicious backdoors
+  - check if any installed plugins allow upload or exec
 - downgrade attack - backdoor, plugin, revert to vulnerable version
 - edit some extension or functionality
   - plant executable code